 Tertiary Wine Aromas

 If a wine has undergone some sort of aging process, then tertiary aromas may start to set in.
 The longer and more extensive the aging, the more a wine's aromatics will be influenced by these tertiary aromas.
-These often include oxidative character traits like coffee, caramel, toffee and cocoa or reductive notes that lean more towards earthy nuances like the damp scents of a wet forest floor, mushrooms or veggie-like components.
+These often include oxidative character traits like coffee, caramel, toffee, and cocoa or reductive notes that lean more towards earthy nuances like the damp scents of a wet forest floor, mushrooms or veggie-like components.

 Other Aromatic Influences

-If a wine is fermented and aged in stainless steel tanks without a hint of oak in site, then these wines will come across quite youthful and fresh, full of fruit and be dominated primarily by primary wine aromas.
+If a wine is fermented and aged in stainless steel tanks without a hint of oak in sight, then these wines will come across quite youthful and fresh, full of fruit and be dominated primarily by primary wine aromas.
 If however, a winemaker is running Chardonnay through a secondary fermentation known as malolactic fermentation the resulting in a wine will carry rich, butter-based smells.

 These buttery scents specifically come under the nose category of "bouquet" not "aroma" because they would not be present in a Chardonnay that has not undergone malolactic fermentation, an intervention used by the vintner and not innate in the grape's varietal character.